Tribune-Star Editorial: Noteworthy in the News

 III

-“The themes of Eva’s life are apparent.
-We can overcome hardship and tragedy.
-Forgiveness can help us to heal.
-And everyone has the power and responsibility to make this world a better place.
-We hope Eva’s story continues to change the lives of those who hear it for many years to come."
+On the future of the CANDLES Holocaust Museum and Education Center in the wake of the death of founder Eva Kor:

-— Statement from the CANDLES Holocaust Museum and Education Center, which Eva Kor founded
+“We have to live out her legacy.
+We have big plans over the next three to five years to have the two-site plan —having an Eva Kor center in Terre Haute and a state museum in Indianapolis.
+I don’t think this changes anything.
+I think if anything it pushes us to move quicker.”

 III